ipfs/ipfs-blog/src/_blog/shipyard-2024.md

 ### Verified Fetch

-Verified Fetch is library for verified retrieval of IPFS content we [released earlier this year](https://blog.ipfs.tech/verified-fetch/).
+[Verified Fetch](https://www.npmjs.com/package/@helia/verified-fetch) is a TypeScript library for verified retrieval of IPFS content we [released earlier this year](https://blog.ipfs.tech/verified-fetch/) and built on top of [Helia](https://github.com/ipfs/helia/).
 We wanted to make retrieval by CID to be as easy to use as the [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) that most developers are already familiar with.
 We focused on getting a seamless developer experience with a simple API, while abstracting away all the complexities of IPFS: content routing, transports, and verification.

 Verified Fetch works great for loading content-addressed static assets or sub-resources asynchronously as part of a web app or dapp, for example, images, videos, or JSON.